EducationalWave

 It has influenced the development of numerous treaties, conventions, and national legislations aimed at upholding and protecting human rights on a global scale.

-Related Pros and Cons of Natural Law Theory
+Related Pros and Cons of Face to Face Classes

 By promoting values such as equality, justice, and dignity, the Declaration has contributed to shaping a more just and inclusive world where the rights of every individual are respected and upheld.